 - Deliberate avoidance of superannuation obligations

 Regardless of the reason, the result is the same – workers are underpaid and don’t receive the super money they are entitled to.
-The average level of underpayment is reported to be $2,025 each year.
-If you take that level of underpayment and apply all the same facts to our example above, it’s shocking how much your retirement nest egg shrinks.
+It’s reported that the average underpayment is around $1,700 each year.
+If you take that level of underpayment and apply all the same facts to our example above, it’s shocking how much your retirement nest egg could be shrinking.

-So what can you do to find out if your superannuation is being underpaid?
+So, what can you do to find out if you have unpaid super?

 How to Find Your Unpaid Super

-- 1. Check your regular pay slip or end-of-year payment summary.
-It should contain a separate section that shows how much has been contributed to super on your behalf.
-All you need to do is take your ordinary salary and multiply it by 0.095 (which is 9.5%).
+- Check your regular pay slip or end-of-year income statement.
+It should contain a section that shows how much super your employer has contributed.
+Multiply your ordinary salary by 0.11 (which is 11%).
 The superannuation contribution figure listed on your payslip or PAYG payment summary should be very close to the number you calculate.

-- 2. Next, find your most recent superannuation fund statement and check — do the amounts deposited to your account match the amounts listed on your payslips or payment summaries?
-(If you can’t find your super account account details, your employer is required to have them and provide them to you on request.)
+- Next, find your most recent statement from your superannuation fund and check that the amounts deposited to your account match the amounts listed on your payslips or payment summaries.
+(If you can’t find your super account details, your employer will have them and can provide them to you on request.)

-The first and simplest thing to do is to contact your employer and see if the difference can be explained.
-In most cases your employer will want to remedy the situation.
+The first and simplest thing to do is to contact your employer and ask if they can explain the difference.
+In most cases your employer will want to correct the situation.

 However, if your employer is unhelpful, the Australian Taxation Office (ATO) can investigate matters of exactly this kind.
 If you think you have been underpaid, then contact the ATO to begin an investigation.

 They will look at your claim and investigate on your behalf.
-Getting the ATO involved is a positive step for employees, as businesses are far more likely to take the complaint seriously when they are being formally investigated by a Government authority.
+Getting the ATO involved is a positive step for employees, as businesses are far more likely to take the complaint seriously when they are formally investigated by a government authority.

 Your super is YOUR Money!

-At the end of the day, superannuation is your money.
-You’ve fairly earned it over the course of your employment.
-Superannuation is money that you are legally entitled to and it can make the difference between a tough retirement and a comfortable one.
+At the end of the day, superannuation is money that you’ve earned and are legally entitled to.
+It can make the difference between a tough retirement and a comfortable one.
 Don’t let yourself be thousands of dollars worse off in retirement.
 Check your balance today – it could be the best investment of ten minutes that you ever make.

 Special Note: This is very different to lost super!

-Lost super generally means, super accounts that you might have forgotten about or didn’t know about.
-After a long time, the ATO will take the money out of those accounts.
-Worse, those accounts can contain lots of money being eaten away by duplicate fund fees or insurance policies, which can reduce your retirement savings.
+Lost super generally refers to super accounts that you might have forgotten about or didn’t know about.
+Those accounts can contain lots of money being eaten away by duplicate fund fees or insurance policies.
+This can reduce your retirement savings.
 You can read more here about how to find lost super.